kormax/apple-enhanced-contactless-polling/README.md

 Proxmark3 method gives more accurate results as measurment is done on a separate device, which is intended specifically for NFC analysis.

 As a result of tests, we have following findings:
-- FeliCa has from 50% to 100% less proccessing delay in comparison to NFC-A/B, which is quite interesting.
+- FeliCa has from 50% to 100% less processing delay in comparison to NFC-A/B, which is quite interesting.
-  One assumption is that additional delay may be caused by ECP part of the resolution stack inside of CRS, which does not impact FeliCa resolution, as it has native system-code-based method of resolving applets for express mode.
+  * One assumption is that additional delay may be caused by ECP part of the resolution stack inside of CRS, which does not impact FeliCa resolution, as it has native system-code-based method of resolving applets for express mode.
+  * The other assumption, is that this delay is arbitrary, and is used to prevent situations when communication is started "just as" the device barely enters the field, were signal strength is poor and long commands can be interrupted.
 - With NFC-A, if polling frame is sent really fast without any arbitrary delays, the device might actually respond a little bit slower (up to `82` ms).
   The sweet spot for response speed is about `5` ms guard time between polling attempts, which can reduce delay down to about `70` ms.